lawrenceagles/nodejs-in-action/chapter07-connect-and-express-in-depth/e03-express-https-static-website/README.md

 So, when accessing https://localhost:8443 we will see:
 ![Chrome Privacy Warning](./doc_images/chrome-privacy-warning.png)

-But you will be able to click on *Advanved* and *Proceed to localhost* to access the HTTPS enabled website:
+But you will be able to click on *Advanced* and *Proceed to localhost* to access the HTTPS enabled website:
 ![Chrome Proceed to localhost](./doc_images/chrome-privacy-warning-proceed.png)

 And the static web page will be displayed: